ellyalalala/age-prediction-cv/README.md

-Age Prediction with CV: Built a CNN to predict age from face images for a retail use case (Khleb-Sol supermarket).
-Completed EDA, preprocessing, model training, and evaluation to support product targeting and age verification at checkout.

-🧠 A computer vision project for predicting a person’s age from a photo using deep learning.
+ **A computer vision project for predicting a person’s age from a photo using deep learning.**

 📌 Project Description
 This project was completed as part of the Yandex Practicum Data Science course.